Sowing and Transplanting in October

 • Capsicum, Eggplants and Chilies

 • We are thinking about best transplanting date for our capsicums and eggplant - anywhere from mid October - Early November depending on temperature.
 Both will stop growing if the night temperatures are below 14C.
-We have found that if wait until day temperatures are between above 17C, we have robust growth and early flowering
+We have found that if wait until day temperatures are above 17C, we have robust growth and early flowering

 • Brassicas